Skip to product information

 Does Great In Containers

-Smaller ones thrive in a large planter or container on a deck or balcony, provided they are not in full sunlight.
-They are perennials, so they can be expected to grow in lawns or gardens year after year.
-Their hardiness makes them ideal for difficult-to-plant regions, including those that receive frost and snow in the winter.
+They can also be grown in a large planter or tub on a deck or balcony‚ provided they are not in full sun․ They are perennials and can be grown in the same lawns or gardens year after year․

 The Tennessee Ostrich Fern Growth